-The State has appointed Goldman, Sachs & Co. and Merrill Lynch, Pierce, Fenner & Smith, Incorporated (Merrill Lynch) to serve as Dealers.
-Merrill Lynch was acquired by Bank of America Corporation in a merger which closed on January 1, 2009.
-With the consummation of the merger, Merrill Lynch is an indirect wholly-owned subsidiary of the Bank of America Corporation.
+The State has appointed Goldman, Sachs & Co. and Merrill Lynch, Pierce, Fenner & Smith, Incorporated, an indirect wholly-owned subsidiary of the Bank of America Corporation, to serve as Dealers.
 The State has appointed Deutsche Bank Trust Company Americas to serve as Issuing and Paying Agent for the CP Notes, and The Depository Trust Company (DTC) serves as Depository for the CP Notes.

-The State has obtained a Liquidity Facility in the form of a line of credit, which is provided through a Credit Agreement, as amended, between State Street Bank and Trust Company and California State Teachers' Retirement System (collectively, Liquidity Facility Providers) and the State.
+The State has obtained a Liquidity Facility in the form of a line of credit, which is provided through a Credit Agreement, as amended, between the State and two Liquidity Facility Providers-State Street Bank and Trust Company (State Street) and California State Teachers' Retirement System (CalSTRS).
 The principal portion of the Credit Agreement is currently \$233 million.

-Table III-12 summarizes, for each authorized and outstanding series of CP Notes, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2010.
+Table III-12 summarizes, for each authorized and outstanding series of CP Notes, the principal amount initially issued, the date of initial issuance, and the principal amount outstanding as of December 15, 2011.

-SUMMARY OF OUTSTANDING GENERAL OBLIGATION CP NOTES (December 15, 2010)
+SUMMARY OF OUTSTANDING GENERAL OBLIGATION CP NOTES (December 15, 2011)